 The Pocket Navigator

 Once you’ve decided you want to meet a guy, the person who’s hosting sends a map of his location, which shows you his exact position.
 What the map doesn’t provide the guest with is the host’s address, or the opportunity to chart a route there.
+In some situations, such as when you use Grindr in Dominican Republic or Grindr Mexico, the GPS itself might be off.

 For this reason, I recommend sending or requesting not only a location, but also a street address and, if necessary, apartment number.
 I usually plug the address into Google Maps to get directions from wherever my “Current Location” is.